M-o-a-T/moat-kv/docs/source/code.rst

 need to access non-redundant hardware, e.g. a 1wire bus connected to a specific computer.

-On the command line you access this runner with ``moat.kv client run -n NAME``.
+On the command line you access this runner with ``moat kv run -n NAME``.